denten-courses/technologies-of-dissent/2017-fall/lab-worksheets/06-worksheet/06-version.md

 Steps for your first pull request (PR):

-a.
-Fork the project (via the GitHub interface online).
+- Fork the project (via the GitHub interface online).
 This copies the *whole repository* from my account on the GitHub servers to your account.

-b.
-Clone the project (via the command line or GUI).
+- Clone the project (via the command line or GUI).
 This copies the repository from your remote GitHub account to your local machine.

-c.
-Make your changes.
+- Make your changes.
+In this case you are simply adding a file to the repository (give it a unique file name).

-d.
-Push your changes to GitHub.
+- Push your changes to GitHub.
 This copies your local changes to the remote.

-e.
-Using the GitHub interface file a pull request.
-This will notify me to pull your changes into my repository (from step *a*).
+- Using the GitHub interface file a pull request.
+This will notify me to pull your changes into my repository (from the first step).